 Using the Internet can be overwhelming for many seniors, even if they truly want to learn how.
 However, the social and mental stimulation the Internet provides can be invaluable, making it important for your senior loved one to embrace this modern technology.
-The staff at Home Care Assistance, a leading provider of in-home care Roseville families trust, has put together a list of ways to make navigating the Internet a little easier for your loved one.
+The staff at Home Care Assistance, a leading provider of home care Roseville families trust, has put together a list of ways to make navigating the Internet a little easier for your loved one.

 Use Apps to Increase Safety

 Internet security apps are growing in popularity as a way to help keep seniors safe online.
 Some are designed so the person using it can only view photos and email.
 These apps can limit the access your loved one has to the Internet, which can help keep him or her safe from Internet scams and fraud.

 Technological advances continue to make life easier for seniors even if they have a difficult time using the Internet.
 A number of companies have created electronic devices that are easier for seniors to use.
 You can find computers specifically designed for older people featuring larger text and touchscreens.
 It is also possible to make the text larger on standard computers.

 If trouble learning how to use the Internet is the source of the issue, some seniors might be more comfortable learning this subject matter through more traditional methods like books.
 Several reputable hard copy books are available that help explain how to use the Internet and also teach computer skills with diagrams and picture instructions.

 Another option is for your loved one to attend a computer class in person.
 Many younger people took computer classes as part of their education, so it makes sense seniors should as well.
 Many cities offer classes geared toward seniors who have difficulty with technology.
 As a bonus, participating in a class can also be an outstanding social activity for your loved one.